Needles Canyonlands is one of the four districts (or areas) you’ll find at this national park in Utah.

 Clothing for a Trip to Needles

-Winter at Needles: Wear the right clothing to stay dry and warm.
+Winter at Needles: Wear layers and winter clothing to stay dry and warm.
 You can also become dehydrated in the cold as it is in the heat.
 It’s important to carry plenty of water during the winter, and not just during the summer.

 National Parks Pass

-Before you visit Canyonlands National Park be sure to pack your The America the Beautiful Annual Pass.
+Before you visit Canyonlands National Park be sure to pack your National Parks pass.

 Other items to pack for Needles Canyonlands: